JBourton/fp-website/site/content/exercises/exercise5.md

 ```
 Which maps the empty list to an accumulator value, and any other list
 to the result of processing the tail using a new accumulator obtained
-by appling `op` to the accumulator and the head of the list.
+by applying `op` to the accumulator and the head of the list.

 {{< question >}}
 If presented with an infinite list which you wish to process in this